nasa-gibs/mrf/doc/MUG.md

 ## LERC Compression

 Limited Error Raster Compression (LERC) is an Esri compression format.
 The main benefit of using LERC is extremely fast compression and decompression when compared with PNG and even JPEG, as well as excellent compression for data types larger than eight bit.
-LERC is a single band compression, with an explicit NoData mask.
+LERC is a single band compression, with an explicit data mask.
 This means that for MRF with LERC compression only band interleave is supported.
-LERC also supports a datamask, which in MRF is enabled when the NoData value is defined.
-The LERC built in NoData support makes it a great choice for storing sparse data.
+LERC includes a data mask, which in MRF is enabled when the NoData value is defined.
+The LERC built in mask support makes it a great choice for storing sparse data.

-LERC can be either lossy or lossless.
+The LERC algorithm can be either lossy or lossless.
 LERC maximum error value (LERC_PREC) is a floating point number that controls the quantization of the input data, thus the accuracy of the data.
-LERC may modify the input values but the change is always less or equal to the LERC maximum error value.
+LERC alters the values stored, but the change is always less or equal to the LERC maximum error value.
 The quanta or precision of the output data values will thus be twice the LERC_PREC value.
-If the LERC maximum error is zero or too small for any space savings to be obtained by quantization, the input data values are not modified, and LERC becomes a lossless compression format.
+If the LERC maximum error is zero or too small for any space savings to be obtained by quantization, the input data values are not modified, and LERC becomes a lossless format.
 There are two versions of LERC compression supported in MRF, LERC and LERC V2 (default).
 LERC supports integer and floating point data types with up to 24 bits of precision.
-LERC V2 supports more data types with higher precision and is somewhat faster.
-LERC V2 also includes different compression methods that sometimes results in significantly better compression than LERC.
-Yet for most cases, the compression achieved will be very similar.
+LERC V2 supports more data types and is somewhat faster.
+While in most cases LERC V2 achieves similar compression to LERC, it also includes different compression methods that may result in significantly better compression.
+For byte input data, a Huffman algorithm is used instead of the LERC algorithm.

-For integer types the default LERC_PREC value is 0.5, corresponding to lossless compression.
-For floating point types the LERC_PREC defaults to 0.001 (.002 value resolution).
+In MRF, for integer types the default LERC_PREC value is 0.5, corresponding to lossless compression.
+For floating point types the LERC_PREC defaults to 0.001 (.002 data resolution).
 The compression achieved by LERC heavily depends on the LERC_PREC value, which should be carefully selected for each particular dataset.

 To set a custom LERC precision value, use the free form MRF OPTIONS mechanism, the option name being "OPTIONS".
 To set the LERC precision for a new MRF, use the create option like this: